wullm/anyrng/README.md

 Getting started:
 ----------------

-Edit src/anyrng.c to change the probability density function (pdf) and distribution parameters.
+Edit src/anyrng.c to change the probability density function (pdf), distribution parameters, and the range of the quantile function F^-1.
 An example pdf for a Fermi-Dirac distribution is:

 ```
 double custom_pdf(double x, void *params) {